nickyiliwang0000/h/react-and-firebase/events.md

 Information about your login status is stored inside of the **state** of the Netflix application.

-So somewhere, deep within the bowels of the code for Netflix, there's probably an object that looks like this:
+So somewhere, nestled in the codebase of Netflix, there's probably an object that looks like this:

 ```javascript
   user = {